angyts/recipes/docs/posts/another-sample-post.md

   - art
 readingTime: 5 Minutes
 ---
 I've never been drawing pastels for a very long time .
-When my country was destroyed by Junta on Feb 1 2021 , I can't controlled but back to pastel drawing about the names of towns in myanmar .
-Burma is the former name of myanmar which i preferred to call most of the time.
+When my country was destroyed by Junta on Feb 1 2021 , I can't control but back to pastel drawing about the names of towns in myanmar .
+Burma is the former name of myanmar which i prefer to call most of the time.